-- 1 cup cake flour, sifted before measuring, 3 1/2 ounces
+- 1 cup cake flour (sifted before measuring, 4 ounces)

 - Heat the oven to 325 F.

-- In a stainless steel, copper, or glass bowl, beat the egg whites until frothy; add cream of tartar and salt and then continue beating until egg whites stand in peaks.
+- In a large mixing bowl beat the egg whites until frothy; add cream of tartar and salt and then continue beating until egg whites stand in peaks.
 Gradually beat in 1 cup of the granulated sugar.
 Use superfine sugar if possible.
 Fold in vanilla.

 - Sift the sifted and measured flour three more times; mix with remaining 1/2 cup of sugar.
-With a spatula, fold the flour mixture gently into batter until well incorporated.
+With a large spatula, fold the flour mixture gently into batter until well incorporated (see below).

-- Pour angel food cake batter into an ungreased 10-inch tube pan.
+- Spoon the angel food cake batter into an ungreased 10-inch tube cake pan.
 Bake at 325 for 55 to 65 minutes.

 - Remove from oven and invert pan (turn upside down, cake and all) until it is entirely cooled.